tspoto/guitar-chords/readme.md

 This project is a work in progress, and there are plans to introduce the following features in future updates:

 - **Difficulty Levels:** Implement different difficulty levels for users at various skill levels.
-- **Audio Examples:** Add audio samples for each chord to help users recognize and play them accurately.
 - **Enhanced User Interface:** Improve the design and add more interactive elements.